ilarne/CV/README.md

 ### International House

 I loved to learn, and wanted to know how I could help others learn too.
 Last year I attained a **CELTA qualification** (teaching English as a second language) in 3 months while also working full-time.
-During (and beyond) the course I learned a lot about communication, and was able to interact with, learn from and help people from all over the world.
+During (and beyond) the course I learned a lot about the art of communication, and was able to interact with, learn from and help people from all over the world.

 ## Work Experience